 Exclusions to Analysis

-The risk-adjusted length of stay analysis includes all inpatient records categorized into one of the 15 selected DRGs with the following exceptions:
+The charge analysis includes all inpatient records for all 15 selected DRGs with the following exceptions:

 - patients who left against medical advice or discontinued care

 - patients who were transferred to another short-term acute care hospital

 - patients with an invalid (less than or zero dollars) or missing charge